ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ouring J &gt;wn Kilt and water, if »uf­
-nt »• nsil&#x27;tlitv remain to allow of «wal­
-1 &gt;wiug; it n t, the head inu»t Ihj ([«&gt;D£cd
-with cold Ml r until the eeaeo return?,
 wti&#x27; ii nalt will completely rcftora the patient
 from the lethargy.
 In u tit, the feet nhould I** placed in warm